 Before returning the security deposit to the tenant, the landlord will inspect the rental property at the termination of the lease to ensure that the tenant did not destroyed any part of the property.
 Therefore, the tenant must take precautions while using the landlord's property to ensure that they do not cause any damage to the property.

 How to use this document

 This document is used by a tenant whose tenancy has expired or terminated and has complied with all his/her obligations as a tenant such as keeping the property in good condition during the term of the lease/tenancy.

-After filling this form, the tenant must sign this document and deliver it to the landlord.
-The tenant will thereafter be entitled to a full refund of the security deposit if after inspection, no damage was done to the property.
-However, if the tenant damaged any part of the property, the landlord may use all or part of the security deposit to repair the damage and give detailed account of how the deposit was disbursed.
+After filling this form, the tenant should sign this document and deliver it to the landlord.
+The tenant may be entitled to a full refund of the security deposit if, after inspection, no damage was done to the property.
+However, if the tenant destroyed any part of the property or the tenant did not keep the rental property in good condition, the landlord might use part of or the entire security deposit to repair the damage and give the tenant a detailed account of how the landlord used the deposit.

 How to modify the template

 You fill out a form.
 The document is created before your eyes as you respond to the questions.